-These bugs start the digestion of the carbs releasing gas that makes the dough rise and produce a variety of sour tasting healthy nutrients that give the loaf its amazing flavour; it is these acids that also slow the rate at which the glucose produced from the starch is released into the blood stream.
+These bugs start the digestion of the carbs releasing gas that makes the dough rise and produce a variety of sour-tasting healthy nutrients that give the loaf its amazing flavour; it is these acids that also slow the rate at which the glucose produced from the starch is absorbed into the blood stream.
 That means it has a low GI.
 Researchers give it a mouthful; postprandial glycemic response.

-However, even this remains controversial.
+However even this remains controversial.
 A group of Israeli researchers found that this is not necessarily the case.
-It is dependent on whether you are using true 100% wholemeal, the sourdough culture used and whether you have a happy microbiome; for this reason we also make and take kefir regularly.
+It is dependent on whether you are baking with true 100% wholemeal, the sourdough culture used and whether you have a happy microbiome; for this reason we also make and enjoy kefir regularly.

 Sourdough September discusses making your loaf the traditional way.

 Researchers have found that even most of those suffering from a very severe form of gluten intolerance called Coeliac Sprue can enjoy sourdough bread that has had a very long fermentation time; at least 24-hours.

 Without sourdough, those suffering from gluten sensitivity are unable to enjoy the proven benefits of many whole grains; they get bloating and discomfort and even serious diarrhoea.

 Try baking some sourdough this September.
 Once you get started it is not difficult; it takes me literally five-minutes every morning.